 - Is there sleep apnea that needs to be treated?

 - Is any heart failure under good control?

-- Left atrial appendage closure (LAAC) devices, such as WATCHMAN FLXTM — A device that is inserted via a minimally invasive procedure and is an alternative to long-term anticoagulation therapy with Warfarin.
+- Left atrial appendage closure (LAAC) devices, such as the WATCHMAN FLXTM device — A device that is inserted via a minimally invasive procedure and is an alternative to long-term anticoagulation therapy with Warfarin.
 It prevents migration of blood clots, thus reducing the risk of stroke.

 - Implantable defibrillators